-If you’ve got a beard or you’re growing yours out, just keep it clean and your skin should be pretty happy.
-If you don’t cleanse well enough, all sorts of gnarly things can happen in there: dead skin cells build up, bacteria proliferates, and that’s how zits happen.
+If you’ve got a beard or you’re growing yours out, keeping it clean is an important part of helping to prevent breakouts.
+If you don’t cleanse well enough, all sorts of gnarly things can happen in there: dead skin cells build up, bacteria proliferate, and zits can happen.

-Otherwise, it’s shaving you want to watch out for!
-Between the irritation from the friction, the increased likelihood of ingrown hairs, and the possibly problematic ingredients in shaving products, shaving makes breakouts more likely.
 Here’s one super-essential tip: avoid using aftershave (or any product) that contains alcohol.
-It’ll increase inflammation and irritation, dry your skin out, and increase the chance of breakouts.
+It can increase inflammation and irritation, dry your skin out, and increase the chance of breakouts.

-The key is to not shave too close to the skin.
+The key to lessening the risk of razor bumps is not shaving too close to the skin.
 Using an electric razor, a single-blade disposable, or a razor made specifically for PFB (such as the Bump Fighter Razor) may be helpful.
 The “wet shaving” technique with a single- or double-edged blade is also a popular technique.
 Some people find that an electric clipper set to leave a five-o’clock shadow (a little bit of stubble) gives good results.

-Step 1.
-Start by soaking the beard with a shaving cream for several minutes.
+Start by soaking the beard with shaving cream for several minutes.

-Hair that grows back after shaving may fail to grow out of the skin, curling inside the follicles under the skin.
-Ingrown hairs, aka pseudofolliculities barbae, may cause inflammation and breakouts.
+Ingrown beard hair is caused by hair that grows back after shaving but fails to grow out of the skin, curling inside the follicles under the skin.
+Ingrown hairs may cause inflammation and breakouts.
 One good way to deal with this is by using your Curology cream every day!
 The ingredients in Curology fight acne, inflammation, and hyperpigmentation with a custom-made-for-you formula that’s stronger than anything you can get over-the-counter.
 That said, over-the-counter anti-acne ingredients such as benzoyl peroxide and salicylic acid can also be helpful.